hbctraining/Intro-to-ChIPseq/lessons/04_automation.md

 mkdir -p ~/chipseq/results/bowtie2/intermediate_bams
 ```

-Now that we have already created our output directories, we can now specify variables with the path to those directories both for convenience but also to make it easier to see what is going on in a long command.
+Now that we have already created our output directories, we can now create variables using those directories.

 ```
+# directory with bowtie genome index
+genome=~/chipseq/reference_data/chr12

 # set up output filenames and locations
 fastqc_out=~/chipseq/results/fastqc/